-Where a student has previously completed a module in a subject comparable to a Part 1 module and passed the appropriate examinations, exemption from the module (module attendance and/or examination) may be awarded subject to approval of the Faculty of Medicine and Health Sciences.
+Where a student has previously completed a module in a subject comparable to a Part 1 module and passed the appropriate examinations, exemption from the module (module attendance and/or examination) may be awarded subject to approval of the college.
 Exemptions will not be granted from degree modules.
-All exemptions are at the discretion of the Faculty of Medicine and Health Sciences.
+All exemptions are at the discretion of the college.
 All exemptions must be applied for at the time of making application for the programme.